ngcrawford/pypgen/README.rst

 genomic datasets (Hedrick, 2005; Jost, 2008; Masatoshi Nei, 1973; Nei &
 Chesser, 1983).
 Pypgen operates both on individual SNPs as well as on user defined regions (e.g., five kilobase windows tiled across each chromosome).
-For the windowed analyses, pypgen estimates the multi-locus versions of each estimator.
+For the windowed analyses pypgen estimates the multi-locus versions of each estimator.

 Features: